top of page

 About Me

 I write picture books that celebrate our early instincts to nurture the natural world.
 My poems are found in places like Best Canadian Poetry 2021.
-I'm grateful to live in beautiful BC, Canada, with my funny family, my cute dog, and some very demanding hummingbirds.
+I'm grateful to live in beautiful BC, Canada, near the forests and oceans that inspire my work.

 Pendreigh Headshot1.jpg